 For directions on how to make these or to find other DIY favor bag ideas, visit: www.papersource.com/favor-bag-ideas

-When Paper Source fan Stephen C. and his wife announced their big day, they took on the project of creating one-of-a-kind invitations inspired by Stephen’s old train tickets.
+When Paper Source fan Stephen C. and his wife announced their big day, they took on the project of creating one-of-a-kind, DIY wedding invitations inspired by Stephen’s old train tickets.

 We own a public relations and design company, so we were really interested in making our wedding invitations.
 I designed them with inspiration from my old train tickets from London to Paris that I’ve been using as bookmarks.